phil303/react-touch/README.md

 ### Advanced Usage
 Want to be able to drag *and* hold a component?
-You can wrap react-touchable components with other react-touchable components to achieve this.
+You can wrap react-touch components with other react-touch components to achieve this.
 For example:

 ```jsx
 const hold = defineHold({updateEvery: 50, holdFor: 500});